mysql/mysql-utilities/doc/man/mysqldiff.rst

 The default direction is ``server1``.

-For difference format **SQL**, you can also see the reverse transformation by specifying the :option:`--show-reverse` option.
+For **sql** difference format, you can also see the reverse transformation by specifying the :option:`--show-reverse` option.

 The utility stops on the first occurrence of missing objects or when an object does not match.
-To override this behavior, specify the :option:`--force` option, which causes the utility to attempt to compare all objects listed as arguments.
+To override this behavior, specify the :option:`--force` option to cause the utility to attempt to compare all objects listed as arguments.

 OPTIONS